 Throughout your college career, things can change.
 You might even change your mind in regards to what major you want to pursue.
 There’s even a probability that you may even want to change colleges.

-Considering the Industry When Choosing a College
+Consider the Industry When Choosing a College

 Not every college or university will offer you what you’re looking for.
 For instance, if you want to attend a school in Florida and possibly even live in this state, you’ll find that there are a myriad of healthcare job opportunities available, specifically in the South Florida area.
 Likewise, if you are interested in pursuing a degree and career in Florida, it might be a good idea to attend a university in that area.

 South Florida is home to many groundbreaking healthcare facilities.
-Students attending a public university like FNU will not only get an affordable education, but also have the opportunity to land internships in the Miami area.
+Students attending a public university like FNU will not only get an affordable education but also have the opportunity to land internships in the Miami area.

-Advantages of Attending FNU, a Public University
+Advantages of Attending FNU, a Private University

-To view FNU’s full list of degree and nondegree programs, click here.
+To view FNU’s full list of degree and non-degree programs, click here.

 For working professionals, FNU also offers continuing education courses here.

-FNU: The Public’s Choice!
+Florida National University: The Public’s Choice!

 If you’re interested in earning a quality education at the most affordable rate possible, contact one of the FNU advisors to schedule an appointment at any one of our campuses.
 If you’ve already chosen the degree program and want to start classes right away, start the application process online now.
-Take advantage of enjoying the benefits of an accredited public university and become a FNU Conquistador today!
+Take advantage of enjoying the benefits of an accredited public university and become an FNU Conquistador today!